USDAForestService/NRM-Grants-Agreements/import/README.md

 # Importing data from Oracle to Postgres

-We would like to use PostgreSQL on cloud.gov for our rapid prototyping work on the NRM G&A application.
+We would like to use PostgreSQL for our prototyping work on the NRM G&A application.
 The current production data is in NRM's Oracle database, so we need to copy data with the correct structure from Oracle and import it into our Postgres database.
 This is complicated by the Oracle server only being accessible on NRM's VPN.
 Here is what works for us, kind of.

 ## Export from Oracle as TSV